C-PONS-DEV/website_base/README.md

     - Automatic date in JavaScript for copyright

     - Page footer stared, reacts automatically when adding sections in order to make them stay at the bottom of the web page

+    - Automatic detection of dark mode on user's computer